6 Strategies to Improve Remote Team Productivity

 Time-tracking tools can also help you figure out why employees are not producing the output they’re supposed to produce in a day.
 Many time-tracking tools also allow you to see the specific activity of remote employees during work hours.
 This lets you understand if there is a justified reason for the delay, allowing you to make necessary adjustments to improve remote team productivity.

-For example, let’s say your team is in charge of digital marketing.
+For example, let’s say your team is in charge of digital marketing and SEO.
 You might see the writers tasked with creating guest post content take two days to write a 1,500-word article.
 If you use a time-tracking tool with added visibility, you can see how they are allocating time on each stage of the writing process.

 Can you help cut down time in any of those steps?
 Maybe there are opportunities to improve productivity with added training or additional tools.
 If you notice your writers take too long doing research on the content to be written, you can hold seminars on research best practices to improve their productivity.
 There are webinar platforms you can use for this.